Congenica/psga-pipeline-sars-cov-2/README.md

 # MODE 2: run from the last successful process
 nextflow run . -resume

-# The following command cleans up the previous run's work directories and cache, but retains the content of ${COVID_PIPELINE_OUTPUT_DIR}:
+# The following command cleans up the previous run's work directories and cache, but retains the content of ${COVID_PIPELINE_OUTPUT_PATH}:
 nextflow clean -f

 # once finished